-- Looking at the big picture and combining data from multiple missions to generate a new set of benefits for the entire community, i.e. fire detection.
+- Seeing the big picture and combining data from multiple missions to generate a new set of benefits for the entire community, such as fire detection.

 - A 30-minute flight can produce over 100 GB of data.
 It can be difficult to store the vast amount of raw data and data products onto local servers.
 Due to the massive data processing requirements, it is more likely that the raw data will be stored in local servers and after processing it will be stored using cloud services for future uses.

 Using the cloud to process drone data can be an attractive option.
 Online, cloud-based methods allow for the usage of high computer processing power without the need to purchase super computers or servers.
 Automated methods can be efficiently run online to produce the given data products.
 Online analysis also facilitates data sharing and collaborations.
 However, offline analysis has the advantage of manual processing when needed.
 In addition, uploading large amounts of data and large files onto the cloud can take hours.